Last Updated on May 15, 2023

 The Adventuridge 6-Person Tent (Product Code: 45173) is an Aldi Find, which means it’s only in stores for a short time.
 Once it’s gone, it’s gone, and you won’t be able to find it again until it comes back the following year, if at all.
 Aldi does not ship products online.

-At the time of this post, in 2022, the tent is $59.99.
-That’s $10 more than in previous years, but it’s also considerably less than most other tents of this size and capacity.
+This tent cost $59.99 in May of 2023.
+That’s the same price it cost in 2022.
+It’s $10 more than in previous years, but it’s also considerably less than most other tents of this size and capacity.

 Most Aldi tents, including this one, are made by Wenzel, which makes a variety of camping equipment.
 We’ve generally had good experiences with our Wenzel-made Aldi gear, and when we have had a problem, we had a positive warranty experience.